myNemy/Nextcloud-Carousel/MILESTONE.md

    - Keeps old image visible until new image is fully faded in (prevents background showing through)

 2. **Qt/QML Official Recommendations:**
-   - Dual Image approach with opacity animation is recommended for smooth transitions
+   - StackView approach with ParallelAnimation is implemented and working for smooth transitions
-   - `States` + `Transitions` can be used but is more complex
+   - `States` + `Transitions` can be used but is more complex (not used)
    - `Behavior on source` doesn't work well for images (source changes instantly)
-   - `OpacityAnimator` is preferred over `NumberAnimation` for opacity (better performance)
+   - `OpacityAnimator` is preferred over `NumberAnimation` for opacity (better performance) - ✅ Used

 3. **Key Pattern from KDE Plugin:**
    ```qml